 This CP/CPS is identified by the OID defined in Section 1.2.

-The CESNET CA MAY use OIDs of other certificate policies in end-entity certificates.
+The CESNET CA SHALL use OIDs of other certificate policies in end-entity certificates as specified in Section 7.1.2.
 These policies MUST NOT contradict this CP/CPS.